ajhc/ajhc/README.md

 * Fix bug that run stm32f3-discovery demo.
 It causes Ajhc RTS heep impl. https://github.com/ajhc/demo-cortex-m3/tree/master/stm32f3-discovery
 * Support to build on Windows.

-### Yet

 * Cabalize Ajhc.
 Ajhc's hl files will be not controled with cabal.

+### Yet

 * No more depend on DrIFT.
 Use http://hackage.haskell.org/package/derive.
-* No more depend on CPAN (LWP and YAML).
+* No more depend on Perl (LWP and YAML).
 * Support LPCXpresso NXP LPX1769 with demo.
 * Rewrite Cortex-M3 base library with Ajhc.
 * Pass all regress test, and enable regress fail setting on travis-ci.